Minjuvi

 Overview

-DLBCL is rare, and Minjuvi was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 15 January 2015.
-Further information on the orphan designation can be found here.
+Diffuse large B cell lymphoma and follicular lymphoma are rare, and Minjuvi was designated an ‘orphan medicine’ (a medicine used in rare diseases).
+Further information on the orphan designations can be found on the EMA website (diffuse large B cell lymphoma: 15 January 2015; follicular lymphoma: 26 February 2025).

 Minjuvi contains the active substance tafasitamab.

-Minjuvi can only be obtained with a prescription and must be given by a healthcare professional experienced in cancer treatment.
-The medicine is available as a powder to be made into a solution for infusion (drip) into a vein.
+Minjuvi can only be obtained with a prescription and must be given by a healthcare professional experienced in the treatment of cancer.

 Any infection should be treated before starting treatment with Minjuvi.